CadeTormanen/hp-capstone-2025-docker/readme.txt

 INFO:

-	There are four containers.
+	There are three containers.
-		backend -> runs backend-src folder code with node.js vue -> builds and hosts the vue project database -> runs MongoDB, reading/writing to the ./db folder
+		backend -> hosts backend-src folder code with node.js vue -> builds and hosts the vue project database -> runs MongoDB, reading/writing to the ./db folder